stanley-piotrowski/NanoString_GeoMx_DSP/README.md

 * `summary.txt`: contains the summary metrics for each demo sample, including the number of raw, trimmed, stitched, aligned (not applicable in this workflow), and total number of deduplicated reads.

+* `FASTQ`: contains the compressed (`.gz`) R1 and R2 FASTQ files for each sample.

+* `Demo_Configuration.ini`: configuration file from the NanoString GeoMx DSP instrument used as input for the GeoMx DSP NGS Pipeline with Illumina DRAGEN to generate DCC files.
+The configuration file contains summary information on the instrument model and read pattern (e.g., 27x27 for paired-end 27-cycle chemistry), the adapter sequences used, and the targets (RTS numbers and associated sequences).